-- Encourage your child to challenge himself or herself by working up to his or her ability in appropriate classes. - Recognize study habits are an important part of academic achievement.
-Your child will need to learn to organize his or her materials, write down homework assignments, and complete homework assignments independently. - Encourage your child to take advantage of opportunities to explore interests.
+- Encourage your child to challenge themself by working up to their ability in appropriate classes. - Recognize study habits are an important part of academic achievement.
+Your child will need to learn to organize their materials, write down homework assignments, and complete homework assignments independently. - Encourage your child to take advantage of opportunities to explore interests.
 Well-rounded students are the happiest students. - Attend parent conferences and stay involved in your child's academic success.
 Do not hesitate to contact your child's teachers or school counselor if you have questions or concerns. - Help your child set short- and long-term goals.
 Praise your child for successes and provide support when needed. - Be patient.
 Adolescence is a time of great growth and change.